James G. Birney collection of anti-slavery pamphlets

 Existence and Location of Copies

-Digitized portions of this collection are available here: https://archive.org/details/birney.
+Digitized portions of the book collection are available here: https://archive.org/details/birney.
+THe contents of the manuscript collection were not digitized.

 Finding aid prepared by Joan Grattan in November 1995.
 Re-described by Jordon Steele, December 2017.